1887 Crandall New Model #6059

 Status: My Collection

-The Crandall New Model is one of the most beautiful typewriters ever made.
-It has a wonderful curved and ornate Victorian design that is lavishly decorated with hand painted roses, accented with mother-of-pearl.
+The Crandall New Model has a wonderful curved and ornate Victorian design that is lavishly decorated with hand painted roses, accented with mother-of-pearl.

-Its predecessor, the Crandall 1 of 1883, was the first typewriter to use a single type-element (no type bars) -- well before IBM's Selectric typewriter of 1961 with its âGolf ball' spherical type-element.
+This was the first typewriter (first appearing on the Crandall 1 of 1883) to use a single type-element (no type bars) -- well before IBM's Selectric typewriter of 1961 with its âGolf ball' spherical type-element.
 Like the Selectric, the Crandall's cylindrical type-element could easily be changed to type with a different font style.

 Hunter: Martin Howard (MartinHoward)